sopra-fs24-group-03/sopra-fs24-group-03-server/README.md

 By eliminating ads and unnecessary costs, we ensure that our platform is accessible to everyone, making it easy to start a game of poker and practice some new strategies or just have fun with your friends.

+The Poker variation we implemented is Texas hold'em; the rules can be read [here](https://en.wikipedia.org/wiki/Texas_hold_'em#Rules), any implementation-specific alterations are documented on the frontpage of our website.

 ## Technologies used:

 The Server has been written in Java using the following technologies: